-To read out the row the bit line, same as the column line, have to be precharged to half the VDD voltage.
-When the bit line have been precharged the word line is activated which turns the transistor M1 on and the charge in the capacitor C_S is redistributed between C_S and C{BL}.
+To be able to read out the data from a row the bit line, same as the column line, has to be precharged to half the VDD voltage.
+When the bit line have been precharged the word line is activated which turns the transistor M_1 on and the charge in the capacitor C_S is redistributed between C_S and C{BL}.
 C{BL} is the parasitic capacitance of the bit line.
-The redistribution of the charge gives a change of the voltage on the bit line which can be detected by the sense amplifier 0.
+The redistribution of the charge gives a change of the voltage on the bit line, which can be detected by the sense amplifier [8].
 The sense amplifier is a voltage differential amplifier with positive feedback that uses an inactive bit line BL that also have been precharged to half the VDD that is used as a reference voltage which the voltage on the bit line with the memory cell is compared to.
-If the memory cell contains a zero, that means that the capacitor C_S does not contain any charges, then when the transistor M1 is turned on charges from the bit line represented as C{BL} will be redistributed between the C_S capacitor and C{BL} capacitor.
-This will lower the voltage on the bit line and the sense amplifier will notice that the bit line voltage is lower then the reference voltage and drives the voltage on the bit line towards ground level because of the positive feed back of the sense amplifier.
-If the memory cell on the other hand contains a one meaning that the capacitor C_S is fully charged then when the transistor M1 is turned on the charges will be redistributed resulting in a net increase of the charges on the bit line and a decrease in the charges of the C_s capacitor.
+If the memory cell contains a zero, that means that the capacitor C_s does not contain any charges, then when the transistor M_1 is turned on charges from the bit line represented as C{BL} will be redistributed between the $C{\rm S}$ capacitor and $C{\rm BL}$ capacitor.
+This will lower the voltage on the bit line and the sense amplifier will notice that the bit line voltage is lower than the reference voltage and drives the voltage on the bit line towards ground level because of the positive feed back of the sense amplifier.
+If the memory cell on the other hand contains a one meaning that the capacitor C_s is fully charged then when the transistor M_1 is turned on the charges will be redistributed resulting in a net increase of the charges on the bit line and a decrease in the charges of the C_s capacitor.
 This will raise the voltage on the bit line and the sense amplifier will drive the bit line towards VDD.